FRANCE: Bordeaux and Martillac, LES SOURCES DE CAUDALIE SPA.

 a subtle yet detectable aroma to the wine maturing within.
 Perfectionism indeed.
 Bordeaux

-When the downpours temporarily cease, I hail a taxi to take me to Martillac village, home of Chateau Smith-Lafitte and Les Sources de Caudalie spa.
+When the downpours temporarily cease, I hail a taxi to Martillac village, home of Chateau Smith-Lafitte and Les Sources de Caudalie spa.
 We drive about 15 minutes from

 first down a highway, then along ever-smaller roads, till finally I spot the

 16th century vineyard tower, and, just a few hundred feet away amidst the